sneycampos/php-nginx-mysql-docker/README.md

-# web-dev-docker
+# PHP + NGINX + MYSQL + POSTGRES + DOCKER

+Simple setup to PHP Developers build their applications using PHP

+Feel free and send pull requests to improve this project.

+How to use:
-Clone this repository and put into a "docker" folder in your project
+Clone this repository and put into your project root folder, e.g: "laravel-project/docker"

-Enter into the "docker" folder and run docker-compose up -d
+Enter into the "docker" folder and run on terminal ```docker-compose up -d```